yudinal/ios-optionals-lab/README.md

 var rectOneHeight: Double? = 10
 ```

 b.
-Given the varialbes `rectTwoWidth` and `rectTwoHeight` below, print "The are of rectTwo is not able to be calculated".
+Given the variables `rectTwoWidth` and `rectTwoHeight` below, print "The are of rectTwo is not able to be calculated".
 Use *Optional Binding* (`if let`) to print this message.

 ```swift
 var rectTwoWidth: Double? = nil